Medical Error Prevention: Patient Safety

 Level of Instruction: Intermediate

 Author: Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) received his MSPH from the University of Kentucky in Lexington, his PhD in medical parasitology/entomology and mycology from the University of North Carolina in Chapel Hill and his law degree with a concentration in health care law from Concord Law School, Purdue University.
-He also did a Fellowship in Tropical Medicine at Louisiana State University School of Medicine.
+He also did a fellowship in Tropical Medicine at Louisiana State University School of Medicine.
 He is the author of a textbook on phlebotomy, a number of scientific articles, plus internet training programs.
 He is the director of five laboratories.

 This course is part of: